open-mmlab/mmyolo/docs/en/get_started/15_minutes_object_detection.md

 ## Config

 Taking YOLOv5 algorithm as an example, considering the limited GPU memory of users, we need to modify some default training parameters to make them run smoothly.
-The core parameters to be modified are as follows:
+The key parameters to be modified are as follows:

 - YOLOv5 is an Anchor-Based algorithm, and different datasets need to calculate suitable anchors adaptively
 - The default config is 8 cards, each card batch size is 16, now change it to a single card, each card batch size is 12